etolbakov/excalidocker-rs/README.md

  ```sh
 docker run --rm -v "$(pwd)/data/compose/:/tmp/" -e INPUT_PATH=/tmp/docker-compose.yaml etolbakov/excalidocker:latest > produced-by-image.excalidraw
 ```
-❌❌❌❌ TODO: There is a basic config support

 The `produced-by-image.excalidraw` file could be opened in [excalidraw](https://excalidraw.com/) and .... hopefully it won't be too scary 👻 😅.
 More command examples are in the [Makefile](/Makefile).

-### 📚Artifact
+### Artefact
-Download the latest artifact from [releases](https://github.com/etolbakov/excalidocker-rs/releases) and ungzip it.
+📚 Download the latest artifact from [releases](https://github.com/etolbakov/excalidocker-rs/releases) and ungzip it.

 To get the `help` menu use:
 ```sh